 Give a girl the right shoes and she can conquer the world.
-This is a particularly appropriate statement to attribute to the footwear of ballerinas.
-These dancers know that finding their perfect pair of pointe shoes is so much more important than shopping for killer heels!
+This is a particularly appropriate statement to attribute to ballerinas and their ballet shoes.
+After all, dancers know that finding their perfect pair of pointe shoes is so much more important than shopping for killer heels!

 Ballet technique is all about creating an impression of weightlessness and ease so, although the seemingly effortless grace audiences witness really does glide on blistered feet, a well-fitting pair of pointe shoes can make all the difference to a dancer’s performance.
 They are also a source of endless fascination for both dance devotees and the general public.

 The battered pointe shoes of three of Britain’s most famous ballerinas are to be auctioned off this month.
 Moira Shearer, Dame Margot Fonteyn and Mary Honer were idols who inspired generations of dancers to train and perform.
 Their legacy is still alive among ballet students today, which makes the discovery of this collection all the more exciting.